If you listen to Will Muschamp for long enough, you will hear the phrase "Football is very important to him." Florida's coach says it a lot.

 Purifoy and Roberson didn't have the same luxury of hoping that their talent would trump their bullshit, because — another impoliteness — it turns out that they weren't good enough at football for that.

 Purifoy, whose first-round hype entering 2013 was built on measurables and projection, regressed as a full-time corner in the 2013 season, getting exposed repeatedly against big-time competition.
-LSU's two drafted wide receivers, first-rounder Odell Beckham, Jr. and second-rounder Jarvis Landry, whipped him, especially on deeper routes that required him to stay with them out of breaks; Florida State's Kelvin Benjamin crushed him, defeating Purifoy's handsy coverage with handfighting of his own (including a "YOINK" move to get free for one touchdown) and superior athleticism.
+LSU's two drafted wide receivers, first-rounder Odell Beckham, Jr. and second-rounder Jarvis Landry, whipped him, especially on deeper routes that required him to stay with them out of breaks; Florida State's Kelvin Benjamin crushed him, defeating Purifoy's handsy coverage with handfighting of his own (including a "YOINK"-worthy bit of offensive pass interference to get free for one touchdown) and superior athleticism.
 That game, more than anything else, left a crater where Purifoy's draft stock was, even though he had a pick in coverage of Kenny Shaw that day.

 Purifoy's best game of 2013 came against Arkansas, a team that did not win a single SEC game.
 His best game as a college player was either that game, or the 2012 game against South Carolina that he started with a forced fumble.
 He never made good on that first-round hype on the field.